michelangelox/XlmAddGenBalance/README.md

 ## Result

 While the program is running, the console displays ongoing parsing and results.
-Once done it will write a .csv file with all the results to teh data folder, named output.json, looking something like this:
+Once done it will write a .csv file with all the results to the data folder, named output.json, looking something like this:

 ```csv
 Seed Index, Shortened Seed, Password Index, Shortened Password, Derivation Path, Derivation Parent Key, Stellar Public Key, Matches Seeked Key
 0, asthm, 0, *****, m/44'/148'/0', b927859376ca051d16e90cc75fd48f90b305472da8f537903929cd7a81a704a2, GBJCYUFJA7VA4GOZV7ZFVB7FGZTLVQTNS7JWJOWQVK6GN7DBUW7L5I5O, false